About Mines and Communities (MAC)

 Why MAC?

-Over the past eleven years, the MAC web site has expanded to become the largest single electronic source of documentation of its kind.
+Over the past dozen years, the MAC web site has expanded to become the largest single electronic source of documentation of its kind.
 However, due to limited capacity, we realise that some important issues may still not receive the attention they deserve.

 We therefore invite readers to propose additional content, and warmly welcome suggestions as to how we can improve our site in any way.